davbo/blog/content/posts/xps-2019-setup.md

 having [my home-configuration][home-config] in Nix and some nix-shell scripts ready made setting up a new laptop for dev work much easier.

+### Additional notes on fscrypt (27/06/2019)###

+Some things which I didn't figure out immediately after setting up my laptop with fscrypt have popped up and are worth noting.
+First I had an issue with Firefox failing to download files, I was happily working around this and figured it would be patched quickly.
+The second issue was with Docker volumes which gave the game away.
+After rebooting my laptop and restarting some docker containers which had persistent volumes I noticed errors.
+After opening a shell in the container it was quick the volume was mounted while still encrypted using fscrypt.

+The version of fscrypt shipped in Linux kernel's below 5.1 has behaviour where any attempts to move (e.g. using `mv`) unencrypted data into an encrypted folder will fail.
+In a [recent commit][linux commit] the error returned from the kernel changed.
+This tells tools (such as `mv`) to take a different action and instead of renaming they copy the contents to a new file.

+I highly recommend taking a read of that commit message as it's extremely well written and helped me understand what was going on within the kernel.
+It has also left me considering the power operating system's have with regards to how we interact with data and ingraining habits (both good and bad) over time.

+This Firefox [launchpad bug][launchpad issue] has confirmation that the issue goes away when running a kernel >=5.1.
+I'm hoping for something similar with the docker volume issue I've been seeing, but suspect that may be working a bit differently.

 [nosecam]: https://www.tomshardware.co.uk/dell-xps-13-price-specs-release-date,news-59718.html
 [home-config]: https://github.com/davbo/cfg